YudhistiraTA/rate-limiter/README.md

 ![image](https://bytebytego.com/_next/image?url=%2Fimages%2Fcourses%2Fsystem-design-interview%2Fdesign-a-rate-limiter%2Ffigure-4-3-KLFLUVLJ.png&w=1080&q=75)

 Amusingly, the bulk of the business logic is written in Lua inside of `tokenbucket.lua` because this service relies on Redis's atomicity instead of trying to wrangle mutexes and threads manually.
-This ensures that the service rate limiter service can be autoscaled horizontally on high traffic and does not ironically need to have a rate limiter itself.
+This ensures that the rate limiter service can be autoscaled horizontally on high traffic and does not ironically need to have a rate limiter itself.

 The Go code is actually just a convenient wrapper for the Redis client.
 The Lua script is embedded into the built binary for easy deployment and zero IO interrupt for disk read on runtime.